 The Great Firewall blocks access to common services like Google (including Gmail), Whatsapp, Facebook, and Dropbox.
 Avoid using any links to these services.

-Also, Chinese internet is very slow and large attachments can take a very long time to download.
+Also, the internet in China is very slow, and large attachments can take a very long time to download.

-Given the unpredictability of email, it is best to use WeChat whenever possible.
+Given the unpredictability of email, it's best to use WeChat whenever possible.

 How to Negotiate with Alibaba Suppliers

-Unless you know your product extremely well and the cost to manufacture it (VERY few people know this) your absolute only way to know the fair price of your product is to receive competing offers which is why we’ve contacted several suppliers.
+Unless you know your product extremely well and the cost to manufacture it (VERY few people do) your absolute only way to know the fair price of your product is to receive competing offers which is why you need to contact several suppliers.

 You should at this point start to receive prices from your suppliers.
-If they ask you how much you will be importing let them know your ideal annual order amount (be an optimist but don't promise the moon) rather than individual order amount.
+If they ask you how much you will be importing, let them know your ideal annual order amount (be an optimist but don't promise the moon) rather than the individual order amount.

 Beware of suppliers that have very low prices relative to others.
-Normally there is a catch.
+Normally, there is a catch to this.
 Typical catches include:

-- Shipment terms are EXW opposed to FOB (much more expensive)
+- Shipment terms are EXW as opposed to FOB, which makes it much more expensive.

-- The material is of a much lower quality, i.e. 150 denier fabric instead of 600 denier Fabric
+- The material is of a much lower quality, e.g., 150 denier fabric instead of 600 denier fabric.

-Once you are comparing apples to apples, i.e. you know each supplier is quoting a product constructed of similar materials and with similar shipment terms, then ask the other suppliers if they can match the price of the lowest offer.
+Once you are comparing apples to apples, i.e., you know each supplier is quoting a product constructed of similar materials and with similar shipment terms, then ask the other suppliers if they can match the lowest offer.
 There's a temptation to lie and say “Your competitor Ningbo Saddles offered me these saddles for $24” when in fact they offered them to you for $34.
-Your supplier will smell you out and you'll lose credibility.
+Your supplier will smell you out, and you'll lose credibility.
 There is not as much room for price negotiation in China as there was previously.
 A 10% price discount is often huge.

-At this point you will likely have two or three suppliers with comparable prices and comparable products.
-At this point, you want to find a supplier that can accommodate your smaller order size.
+At this point, you will likely have two or three suppliers with comparable prices and comparable products.
+You want to find a supplier that can accommodate your smaller order size.

 How to Negotiate Low Minimum Order Quantities (MOQ)